tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: move hand weight increment to append method
 			- DONE: move Container increment and decrement to append and remove with conditional on is_item()
 			- DONE: do I really need an extension for portable container?
 Can I conditionalize probhibited?
-		- INPROC: handle case where burt takes item from portable container in his inventory
+		- DONE: handle case where burt takes item from portable container in his inventory
 			- IDEA: ref creature.weight in remove_contain_lst()
 			- DONE: create map.get_obj_room(self, obj)
 			- DONE: update std_vis_err to give room of non-vis obj if debug == True